psipred/DMPfold/README.md

 Example of running on CASP12 target T0864:

 - `csh seq2maps.csh T0864.fasta` to run HHblits, PSIPRED, SOLVPRED, PSICOV, FreeContact, CCMpred and alnstats.
 Outputs `.21c` and `.map` files.
 - `sh run_dmpfold.sh T0864.fasta T0864.21c T0864.map ./T0864` to run DMPfold, where the last parameter is an output directory that will be created.
-The final model is `final_1.pdb` and other structures may be generated as `final_2.pdb` to `final_5.pdb`.
+The final model is `final_1.pdb` and other structures may or may not be generated as `final_2.pdb` to `final_5.pdb`.

 Running `sh run_dmpfold.sh T0864.fasta T0864.21c T0864.map ./T0864 5 20` instead runs 5 iterations with 20 models per iteration (default is 3 and 50).

-## Pfam models
+## Data

-Models for the 1,475 Pfam families modelled in the paper can be downloaded [here](http://bioinf.cs.ucl.ac.uk/downloads/dmpfold/pfam_models.tgz).
+Models for the 1,475 [Pfam](http://pfam.xfam.org) families modelled in the paper can be downloaded [here](http://bioinf.cs.ucl.ac.uk/downloads/dmpfold/pfam_models.tgz).

-The directory `pfam` in this repository contains text files with the lists from Figure 4A of the paper and target sequences for modelled families.
+The directory [pfam](pfam) in this repository contains text files with the lists from Figure 4A of the paper and target sequences for modelled families.